That Man Looks Wierd

 I pick number 5!
 Number 5!
 Please floor, just swallow me whole.

-Fortunately for me in this case, the one-legged man seemed to have good sense of humour and responded, “My leg fell off!”
+Fortunately for me in this case, the man in question seemed to have good sense of humour and responded, “My leg fell off!”
 I thought: good on him!
 In fact, I almost gave him a hug… but he had already moved on.

-“Sweetie, saying someone looks weird is not kind even if they do look a little different.
-If you want to ask me something quietly about another person, you do that, but calling someone weird is not kind.”
+“Sweetie, saying someone looks weird is not kind.
+If you want to ask me something quietly at home, you do that and we can discuss it.
+Calling someone weird is not kind and it’s not okay.”

 How I react in a situation like this depends on many factors, including how the person reacts, how stressed I am, the age of my child, the situational circumstance and if the person in question heard or not.
 I really don’t know how to make the right call but I’ve written down some comments here:

 1. Be angry: I don’t believe very young children are intentionally rude.
-Sure, if my 7 year-old said someone looked wierd, I would be cross but in young children, their blunt honesty is part of a their beauty.
+Sure, if my 7 year-old said someone looked weird, that would be a different story, but in young children, their blunt honesty is part of a their beauty.
 I love it how they say what is on their mind and I don’t want to stop that, just shape it a little.

 2. Apologise to the person in question for my child’s behaviour: I’m happy to apologise to a person my child has offended and do so if I can.
 But I apologise for the offence rather than the child.